Just5KY/homey/README.md

 ### Docker
 1. Create a directory for config files: `mkdir ~/homey-data`
 2. Download `docker-compose.yml`, `.env.example`, and `config.yml.example` from the [Releases](https://github.com/vlfldr/homey/releases) page or above.
 Place in newly created directory.
 3. Configure external integrations in `.env.example`.
 Leave fields blank to disable.
-Once satisfied, rename to `.env`.
+Rename to `.env`.

     - *Refer to [Docker Backends](#docker-backends) section to configure Docker/Portainer API access*
 4. Configure UI options if desired in `config.yml.example` and rename to `config.yml`.
 Defaults should work out of the box.